 “First World War Memorials of the British Empire” (February 18: Western Front Association, Ox & Bucks Branch)

 List of 2014-2016 speaking available upon request.

 Smyth, Hanna. “‘There is absolutely nothing like the carving of names’: Imperial War Graves Commission Sites and First World War Memory.”
 In Derek Mallett (ed), Monumental Conflicts?
-Twentieth Century Wars and the Evolution of Popular Memory (Routledge), 9,500 words, forthcoming late 2017.
+Twentieth Century Wars and the Evolution of Popular Memory (Routledge), 9,500 words, 2017.